moishinetzer/little-emperors/README.md

 }
 ```

-This prompts remix to create an endpoint at the `/hotels` route. exporting a `loader` creates a `GET` handler, and exporting an `action` creates a `POST` handler.
+This prompts Remix to create an endpoint at the `/hotels` route. exporting a `loader` creates a `GET` handler, and exporting an `action` creates a `POST` handler.

 Remix uses this `loader` to fetch the data BEFORE the page loads, essentially blocking page load until the data is available for the client to use.
-This means no need to handle pending state whatsoever.
+This means no need to handle a pending state whatsoever.
 When you load the page it is fully hydrated with your data.

 Using the data looks like this: